orcasound/orcagsoc/STUDENT-contribution-guide.md

 **Communication**

-- Write a short report for us every two weeks in the [Orcasound blog](http://www.orcasound.net/blog/), discuss it with your mentor(s), and be sure to include personal goals for the next 2-week period.
-These will be shared on Orcasound's social media channels.
+- Follow the contribution guidance for the repo that interests you.
+- Discuss issues and feature ideas on Github or Slack before submitting a related PR.
 - Commit early and commit often!
-Push to a public repository (e.g. github) so that we can see and review your work.
+Push to a public repository (e.g. Github) so that we can see and review your work.
 - Actively work on our project timeline and communicate with us during the community bonding period.